Ficool

 "Unfortunately," I muttered.

 The three boys swaggered toward our desk.
 In the center was Marcus Hallowhand, his two shadows trailing behind like hyenas.
-He ignored me entirely, his eyes locking onto Chaeryoung with a predatory, brazen smirk.
+He ignored me entirely, his eyes locking onto Chizuru with a predatory, brazen smirk.

 "What a surprise, little nerd," Marcus chirped, though his gaze never left my friend.
 "I was looking for you in Dream-4, but here you are in Dream-2 sitting with a pretty lady.
 What's your name, beautiful?"